 Arthur would later recall meeting Tatiana Petrova at breakfast that day, although he may have this wrong.
 In character and wit she resembled her mother, an excellent recommendation in a woman and entirely in order with Austen Wayward’s advice.
 They circum-perambulated the Orangery together, in a most agreeable first walking out, only marred a little by their emergence into the assembled ranks of the servants’ luncheon, and a massed stony glares that accompanied their scuttled progress out.
 Hmm, thinks Arthur.

-Arthur’s film show seemed to go down rather well, his brother – the cavalry officer – took the news that this invention of the “tank” would render the horse in war entirely irrelevant relatively calmly, and Tatiana attended.
+Arthur’s film show seemed to go down rather well, his brother – the cavalry officer – attending with a woman other than his wife, to Arthur’s memory took the news that this invention of the “tank” would render the horse in war entirely irrelevant relatively calmly, and Tatiana attended.
 The audience took to the film rather well, thought Arthur.
 Even the scenes showing pigs being butchered, which in retrospect could have been left on the cutting room floor.

 Still, Arthur spent Saturday afternoon post-wedding in a state of some confusion.
 No idea of what to do about the realisation that his brother was treating Georgina so poorly.
 He struck on enlistment as a potential course of action.
 One of the Fitzgeralds had to fight, Lawrence couldn’t go back, Alexander couldn’t be allowed to go at all, so why not Arthur?
 Death before dishonour?
 He cleared his mind by writing: a new will which he made a note to getting witnessed later, a letter to Mina Petrova informing her he’d changed his will entirely in her favour, and a note to Georgina confessing eternal love, which he later lost.
 (For some time, he worried that he might have left it in the pocket of a morning suit he’d borrowed for the wedding on Saturday as he lent Jack Henessey his, but that couldn’t be, surely?)

 More surprisingly, at about this time Arthur was manoeuvred into the theatre by the Duchess of Somerset.
-Turns out Constance had been entirely wrong, and the actual meaning of the response was something like “Not my daughter, not.
-How about me?”
+Turns out Constance had been entirely wrong, and the actual meaning of the response to a letter which it turned out had *actually* been delivered to entirely the wrong Lady Fairewather, was something like “Not my daughter, no. How about me?”
 Sitting on the stage, shuffling towards him, a hand on his thigh and an indelicate offer.
 To which Arthur’s response was a polite refusal, something like “My heart is with another, I cannot.”

 …and that’s how Arthur turned down a Duchess.